okieraised/go-license-management/README.md

 ---
 ### Authorization and Permissions
 Authentication with the server is handled through Json Web Token (JWT).
-The default token lifespan duration is 1 hour.
+The token lifespan duration is hard coded to 1 hour.

 Authorization (Permissions) is handled using Casbin.
 The model configuration is as follows:
 ```text